5 Reasons why you need to immigrate from France to Canada

 Bonjour!
 Are you a citizen of France and thinking of immigrating to Canada?
 As a country full of opportunity and possibility, there are many reasons why your fellow residents are choosing Canada as their new home.

 French nationals seeking to move to Canada will appreciate the fact that over 95% of the population in the country speak French either as their first or second language.
-Between 2008 and 2012, over 34,000 French citizens gained permanent residence in Canada, representing an impressive growth of 38% from the previous five-year period.
-Nearly 80% of Quebec’s population are native francophone.
+Between 2008 and 2012, over 34,000 French citizens gained permanent residence in Canada, representing impressive growth of 38% from the previous five-year period.
+Nearly 80% of Quebec’s population are native francophones.

 With a low unemployment rate of only 7%, there are many work opportunities for French-speaking citizens who want to enjoy a balance between work and downtime.
-Canadian citizens also have access to one of the best government-funded healthcare systems in the world, quality education and a multicultural and safe, diverse society.
+Canadian citizens also have access to one of the best government-funded healthcare systems in the world, quality education, and a multicultural and safe, diverse society.

 1. Job Opportunities

 The number of temporary foreign workers that work in Canada and hail from France has grown significantly over the past few years.
 Between 2007 and 2013, the number of French foreign workers in Canada nearly doubled to over 75,000.

 As Canada’s economy emerged unscathed from the financial meltdown experienced across the world in 2008, the economic turbulence felt among many of the world’s biggest economies including that of France, further increased Canada’s appeal as the destination of choice.
 Canada’s economic strength has served as encouragement for immigration to the North American country and French citizens have grabbed this opportunity with both hands.
 The stability of the economy in Canada has led to the creation of a huge amount of jobs, many of which cannot be properly filled by the relatively small population of Canada.